mgeisler/version-sync/README.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out
 ```

+If the README is out of sync with the crate version, the test fails.
-Here the `README.md` file still references version 0.1.0, while the
+In this example, the `README.md` file still references version 0.1.0,
-version number in `Cargo.toml` has been changed to 0.2.0.
-The test
+while the version number in `Cargo.toml` has been changed to 0.2.0.
-fails and the code block with the error is shown:
+The test fails and the code block with the error is shown:

 ```
 $ cargo test --test version-numbers -- --nocapture